Embedding architectural hardware as a key design consideration

 Beautifully designed, consciously crafted architectural hardware that leaves a lasting impact.

 At Southern Design Group, we believe that every product tells a story - one of thoughtful design and intentional impact.
+As a Certified B Corporation, we are committed to balancing purpose and performance.
 We craft architectural hardware designed to inspire, elevating spaces with lasting quality and innovation.
-But it doesn't end there.
+But it doesn’t end there.

 That’s why we’re prioritising the use of recovered brass, implementing 100% compostable or recyclable packaging, and supporting the communities where we manufacture.